At a glance

 “With that mindset, you will become more aware of their priorities and interests, which could in turn allow you to construct the project in a way that will actually make all stakeholders want to collaborate.”

-Indeed, a key theme of CPA Australia’s upcoming Strategic Manager Program, which Barrand will co-facilitate, is how to go about constructing and aligning collaborative pieces of work across an organisation to move beyond tick-the-box compliance towards real commitment and engagement.
+Indeed, a key theme of strategic management is how to go about constructing and aligning collaborative pieces of work across an organisation to move beyond tick-the-box compliance towards real commitment and engagement.